 Our first contribution is a new empirical results regarding the learning dynamics of an ensemble of deep networks, showing that the dynamics is different when training with clean data vs. noisy data.
+The dynamics of clean data has been studied in (Hacohen et al., 2020;

-The dynamics of clean data has been studied in (Hacohen et al., 2020; Pliushch et al., 2021), where it is reported that different deep models learn examples in the same order and pace.
+Pliushch et al., 2021), where it is reported that different deep models learn examples in the same order and pace.
 This means that when training a few models and comparing their predictions, a binary occurrence (approximately) is seen at each epoch e: either all the networks correctly predict the example's label, or none of them does.
-This further implies that for the most part, the distribution of predictions across points is bimodal.
-Additionally, a variety of studies showed that the bias and variance of deep networks decrease as the networks complexity grow (Nakkiran et al., 2021; Neal et al., 2018), providing additional evidence that different deep networks learn data at the same time simultaneously.
+Namely, this result is coming on par with other results (e.g (Nakkiran et al., 2021; Neal et al., 2018)) on the subject of deep neural networks variance.
+The variance of neural networks tends to behave in an interesting way when the amount parameter is changed.
+Like classical models, when the number of parameters is small, the network exhibits low variance and low accuracy.
+When the number of parameters is higher, in the so-called "interpolation zone" where the number of parameters is roughly equal to the data points size - neural networks exhibit large variance and lower accuracy.
+But unlike classical models, when the number of parameters is a unique behavior emerges in the over-parametrized zone, as the variance gets smaller, and the accuracy gets higher.
+This provides additional evidence that different deep networks learn data at the same time simultaneously, as the variance decrease during training.

-In Section 3 we describe a new empirical result: when training an ensemble of deep models with noisy data, and in contrast to what happens when using clean data, different models learn different datapoints at different times (see Fig. 1).
+In Section 3 we describe a new empirical result: when training an ensemble of deep models with noisy data, and in contrast to what happens when using clean data, different models learn different datapoints at different times (see Fig. 1.1).
 This empirical finding tells us that in an ensemble of networks, the learning dynamics of clean data and noisy data can be distinguished.
 When training such an ensemble with a mixture of clean and noisy data, the emerging dynamics reflects this observation, as well as the tendency of clean data to be learned faster as previously observed.

-Figure 1: With noisy labels models show higher disagreement.
+Figure 1.1: With noisy labels models show higher disagreement.
 The noisy examples are not only learned at a later stage, but each model learns the example at its own different time.